Skip to Content

 Red flowers and berries in a natural pumpkin bowl

 Raise your hand if you spent the last few weeks of summer foraging for berries.
 These delicious treats double up as ornaments in this edition of fall ornaments.
-You can create this piece by using the steps I shared in the first pumpkin planter idea.
-Then fill the planter till it’s brimming with forage leaves, flowers, and berries.
+You can create this piece using the steps I shared in the first pumpkin planter idea.
+Then, fill the planter till it’s brimming with forage leaves, flowers, and berries.

 Where can you use it?
-Kitchen counters, window sills, and patio staircases are the first spots that came to my mind.
+Kitchen counters, window sills, and patio staircases are the first spots that came to mind.

 8. Big, bold, and beautiful pumpkin container